Chesapeake Sustainable Schools List for Viewing

 There are many ways schools, education authorities, and communities can go about this.
 Initiatives can include meaningful watershed educational experiences, restoration projects, environmental literacy planning, green school certifications, and other goals within the Chesapeake Bay Watershed Agreement.
 The resources below provide more information and guidance on ways to strengthen the relationship between schools, students, and trees.
-Trees and Schools: Growing the Connection was created for this purpose and is collecting stakeholder input through March 1st.
+The new guide Trees and Schools: Growing the Connection provides a hub of tree-related resources for curriculum, program development, projects and sustainable schools efforts.

 A set of Project Learning Tree STEM curricula to accompany tree plantings.